Universal Security Instruments (NYSEAMERICAN:UUU) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research note released on Thursday morning.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) in a research note issued on Wednesday.
+The brokerage set a “hold” rating on the stock.

 Universal Security Instruments Stock Performance

-Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last announced its earnings results on Monday, November 20th.
-The company reported ($0.08) EPS for the quarter.
-The business had revenue of $3.72 million for the quarter.
-Universal Security Instruments had a net margin of 2.74% and a return on equity of 11.36%.
+Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last announced its quarterly earnings results on Tuesday, February 20th.
+The company reported $0.04 EPS for the quarter.
+Universal Security Instruments had a net margin of 1.74% and a return on equity of 6.77%.
+The company had revenue of $4.66 million for the quarter.

 Universal Security Instruments, Inc, together with its subsidiary, engages in the design, marketing, and distribution of safety and security products for use in homes and businesses in the United States and internationally.
 It offers a line of safety alarms, including units powered by replaceable batteries, sealed batteries, and battery backup alarms; and smoke alarms, which include hearing impaired and heat alarms, as well as carbon monoxide alarms, door chimes, ventilation products, ground fault circuit interrupters, and other electrical devices under the UNIVERSAL and USI Electric trade names.